openvinotoolkit/openvino/docs/ops/bitwise/BitwiseAnd_13.md

 For ``boolean`` type tensors, BitwiseAnd is equivalent to :doc:`LogicalAnd <openvino_docs_ops_logical_LogicalAnd_1>`.

-If tensor is of ``any supported integer`` type, for each element of tensor:
+If tensor is of ``any supported integer`` type, for each element of the tensor:

 1. Convert values from input tensors to their binary representation according to the input tensor datatype.
 2. Perform a logical AND on each bit in the binary representation of values from *a* and *b*, where value ``0`` represents ``false`` and value ``1`` represents ``true``.